-I’m a decoder.
+I’m a professional decoder.
 I decipher the behavior of people: for faster successful negotiations, to help people overcome professional challenges, and to mediate between seemingly irreconcilable positions.

 In the process, I rely on my experience, my research results, and my intuition.
 Wherever I had a good feeling, I stayed – whether it was Munich, Berlin, New York, San Francisco, Dubai, Doha, Abu Dhabi or Riyad.